Provider FAQs for funded places

 * Providers must supply funded hours from the outset of claiming for the child.
 Providers cannot hold back funding and charge parents in the meantime to then reimburse them at a later date (i.e. end of the term).

-Government legislation states funding cannot be claimed by childminders providing childcare for their own child or a related child, even if they are claiming for other children.
-This is due to the definitions in the Childcre Act specifically excludes care provided for a child by a parent, step-parent, foster parent, or other relative.
+Government early education funding cannot be claimed by, or spent on, childminders providing childcare for their own child or a related child, even if they are claiming for other children.

 Providers must inform parents from the outset how the funded hours can be accessed and offered to parents.
 Providers must also clearly inform parents what their fees are for non funded services and consumables if the parent wishes to have these.